orta/redwood-object-identification/README.md

 }
 ```

-This is useful for the sample because I only need one model to be useful and also because [queries](https://github.com/redwoodjs/redwood/issues/3873) with inline fragments crash ATM.
+This is useful for the sample because I only need one model to be useful and also because [queries](https://github.com/redwoodjs/redwood/issues/3873) with inline fragments crash with RedwoodJS' `gql` ATM, [I sent a fix](https://github.com/redwoodjs/redwood/pull/3891).

 ## Getting Set Up